HOME

 Cross to stake

-Also, the words of יהוה in the Old Testament and of Yeshua in the New Testament are presented in blue type, which is consistent with the reason why יהוה commanded the Israelites to attach a blue cord in their tassels (Num.
+The words of יהוה in the Old Testament and of Yeshua in the New Testament are presented in blue type, which is consistent with the reason why יהוה commanded the Israelites to attach a blue cord in their tassels (Num.
 15:37-41).